Large-scale Stochastic Optimization of NDCG Surrogates for Deep Learning with Provable Convergence: Experiments

-{\bf Results.} We evaluate all methods and calculate NDCG@$k$ ($k\in[10,30,60]$) on the test data.
-We provide the results in Table~\ref{tab:ltr-testing-results}.
+{\bf Results.} We evaluate all methods and calculate NDCG@$k$ ($k\in[1,3,5]$) on the test data.
+We provide partial results in Table~\ref{tab:part-testing-results}, and full results in Table~\ref{tab:ltr-testing-results} in Appendix~\ref{sec:additional-exp-results}.
 We notice that, in general, methods that directly optimize the NDCG surrogates achieve higher performance.
-Similar conclusions have been reached in other studies~\citep{ApproxNDCG,NeuralNDCG}.
+Similar conclusions have been reached in other studies~\cite{ApproxNDCG,NeuralNDCG}.
 We also observe that our SONG and K-SONG can consistently outperform all baselines on both datasets.
 These results clearly show that our methods are effective for LTR tasks.